-This recipe is incredibly easy to make, plus it is super quick.
+This recipe for easy homemade enchilada sauce is incredibly quick and easy to make.
 You can whip it up in about 20 minutes.
-That’s perfect for anyone who wants to whip enchiladas quickly.
+That's perfect for anyone who wants to whip enchiladas quickly.

 I love Mexican food.
 It's my jam.
 Although I'll admit right here and now that I like my Mexican food a bit watered down.
 While I love spicy food, it doesn't always love me back.
 This recipe for enchilada sauce is perfect for peeps like me who like a more mellow enchilada sauce.

 On occasion I'll kick it up a notch and add some fiery spices, but only if I know I'm not going anywhere special the next day.
 Nothing is a mood killer like the aftermath of spicy Mexican food.
 You know what I'm talking about.
 You get a little crazy with the spices and the next day you're blaming the dog for tooting.
 Meanwhile we all know it was YOU!

 Come on now, we all know you do it.
 We all blame the dog, or the guy standing next to us.
 Who amongst us hasn't passed gas and then blamed someone else.
 Hubs is notorious for doing it in stores then walking away so the next person gets the blame for it.
 I always feel sorry for the people in the aisle with us because I know someone is going to get the stink eye from someone passing by.